DimensionDev/Mask-Docs/docs/FAQ.md

 ## How to resolve "No CORS Headers" problem

-Please contact the service maintainer to add CORS headers, the extension will send requests in following origins:
+Please contact the service maintainer to add CORS headers, the extension will send requests in the following origins:

 | Browser  | Origin                                              |
 | -------- | --------------------------------------------------- |